 Reverse proxies receive inbound HTTP requests and forward those requests to Jenkins.
 It receives the outbound HTTP response from Jenkins and forwards those requests to the original requester.
 A correctly configured reverse proxy rewrites both the HTTP request and the HTTP response.

 A reverse proxy must handle the HTTP response by either rewriting the response or setting HTTP headers on the forwarded request.
 When HTTP response handling is misconfigured, Jenkins may fail to show updated information on a page or it may ignore changes submitted through web pages.
-See the troubleshooting section if Jenkins is reporting that your reverse proxy setup is broken or pages are not behaving as expected.
+Refer to the troubleshooting section if Jenkins is reporting that your reverse proxy setup is broken or pages are not behaving as expected.

 Jenkins works with many different reverse proxies.
 This section provides examples for specific reverse proxies, though much of the information also applies to other reverse proxies.